BrandonHe/sdl_android_guides/docs/Getting Started/index.md

 The local extension of the `com.smartdevicelink.transport.SdlRouterService` must be named `SdlRouterService`.
 !!!

+!!!
+MUST
+Make sure this local class (SdlRouterService.java) is in the same package of SdlReceiver.java (described below) !!!

 If you created the service using the Android Studio template then the service should have been added to your `AndroidManifest.xml` otherwise the service needs to be added in the manifest.
 Because we want our service to be seen by other SDL enabled apps, we need to set `android:exported="true"`.
 The system may issue a lint warning because of this, so we can suppress that using `tools:ignore="ExportedService"`.
 Once added, it should be defined like below:

 ```xml